yingweiwo

 Additional Infomation

-Diclofenac is indicated for use in the treatment of pain and inflammation from varying sources including inflammatory conditions such as osteoarthritis, rheumatoid arthritis, and ankylosing spondylitis, as well as injury-related inflammation due to surgery and physical trauma.
-It is often used in combination with [misoprostol] as a gastro-protective agent in patients with high risk of developing NSAID-induced ulcers.
+Diclofenac is indicated for the treatment of pain and inflammation from various causes, including inflammatory diseases such as osteoarthritis, rheumatoid arthritis, and ankylosing spondylitis, as well as injury-related inflammation caused by surgery and physical trauma.
+Diclofenac is often used in combination with misoprostol as a gastric protectant in patients with high-risk NSAID-induced ulcers.

 FDA Label